farhanhubble/Advanced-Driving-Lanes-Detection/README.md

 ## Results
 The pipeline was applied to the [project_video.mp4](https://github.com/farhanhubble/CarND-Advanced-Lane-Lines/blob/master/project_video.mp4) and the resulting video saved as [processed-project_video.mp4](https://github.com/farhanhubble/CarND-Advanced-Lane-Lines/blob/master/processed-project_video.mp4).
 The output video shows smooth lane detection and sensible values of radius and displacemnent.
 The output video can also be viewed on [YouTube](https://www.youtube.com/watch?v=3TUH5pvMmcI).

+## Discussions
+The threshold parameters and masks chosen worked wonderfully for the project video but did not generalize well to the  challenge video.
+The reason was very low saturaton in the second video.
+While another set of parmeters could be chosen that worked for the second video, manually selecting the parameters everytime in this way did not make sense.

+Mask and parameter selection is very similar to building a decision tree and it might be automated given enough images with annotated lane positions.
+An alternative would be to let a deep network learn the correct transforms but that again requires a lot of training data.